-Student hours: Tuesdays & Thursdays, 1:30-2:30pm, 439 Cate One
+Student/Office hours: Tuesdays 12:30-2:30pm, 439 Cate One

-This is a great time to get economics questions answered by me on a one-to-one basis.
+This is a great time to get economics questions answered.
 Feel free to visit to discuss issues and questions related to homework, exams, or questions about material covered or not covered in lectures.
 I can also be available on Zoom if you prefer - just drop me an email in advance to request this.